4ALLPORTAL/helm-charts/charts/base-cluster/README.md

 ### To 39.0.2

 You can now add extra configurations for Trivy, allowing for more efficient resource usage and schedulable pods.

+### To 40.0.0

+Our implementation of the DeadMansSwitch was removed entirely and we swapped to the DeadMansSnitch from Prometheus.

+### To 41.0.0

+We've upgraded Traefik to v34.x.x, going from Traefik v2 to Traefik v3 Proxy.
+We urge you to read the [traefik release notes](https://github.com/traefik/traefik-helm-chart/releases/tag/v26.0.0) of all versions >25.0.0 before upgrading